Model description

 Code generation and execution

 Go to the tab Code Generation & Execution and take a look at the Status window: It should read 1 variable selected for minimization and 2 variables selected for optimization.
 Load the user-defined language specificator with ID 185804, which is created in the example Use of User-defined Language Specifications II – Parameter Estimation with Single Shooting and click on Generate Code.
 Copy the export to Matlab and solve this optimization problem sequentially.
 Note that the algorithm ‘SQP’ is chosen as preference because this was the only algorithm that was able to solve this problem.
 The default algorithm ‘Interior-point’ might be able to solve the problem if the algorithm’s parameters are modified.
 With the default options, it terminates with an infeasible solution.
-The optimal solution for the two controls T^\mathrm{in} and T_\mathrm{jacket} are 327 K and 328 K, respectively.
+The optimal solution for the two controls and are 327 K and 328 K, respectively.
 However, the solution depends on the initial guesses for the decisions as the only constraint for the maximum temperature is active and the reactor temperature can either be reduced by a lower inlet temperature or a lower cooling temperature.

 Note that the used UDLS is still fairly simple as only one control setpoint is allowed over the full time horizon of one hour.
 Of course, this could be further refined.